guyroyse/vending-machine-kata/README.md

 When there are no coins inserted, the machine displays INSERT COIN.
 Rejected coins are placed in the coin return.

 NOTE: The temptation here will be to create Coin objects that know their value.
 However, this is not how a real vending machine works.
-Instead, it identifies coins by their weight and size and then assigned a value to what was inserted.
+Instead, it identifies coins by their weight and size and then assigns a value to what was inserted.
 You will need to do something similar.
 This can be simulated using strings, constants, enums, symbols, or something of that nature.